Orthopaedic Oncology – Bone Cancer Treatment

 An Orthopaedic Oncologist/Oncosurgeon is involved in a variety of surgeries, which are undertaken in the treatment of bone tumour patients.
 The goal of these long and tedious surgeries is to remove not only the tumour but also to give the patient a functional and useful limb.

 An Orthopaedic Oncologist/Oncosurgeon is, therefore, involved in the treatment of:

 - Swellings (both bony and soft tissue) of the limbs, pelvis and spine

-- Benign bone tumors like Giant cell tumor (GCT), Fibrous dysplasia, Enchondromas.
+- Benign bone tumours like Giant cell tumour (GCT), Fibrous dysplasia, Enchondromas.

 - Malignant bone tumors, that are cancers of the bone, also called as Sarcomas.
 These include Osteosarcoma, Chondrosarcoma, Ewings sarcoma and many others.

-- Benign and malignant soft tissue tumors of the limbs, spine and pelvic areas like lipoma, liposarcoma, leiomyosarcoma and many others.
+- Benign and malignant soft tissue tumours of the limbs, spine and pelvic areas like lipoma, liposarcoma, leiomyosarcoma and many others.

 - Pathological Fractures